-11:13 The king of the north shall put another multitude greater than the former.
+11:13 Shall set forth a multitude greater than the former.
 In alliance with Philip V of Macedon, he raised an even larger army to invade the Ptolemaic kingdom.
 Ptolemy IV died in mysterious circumstances and was succeeded by Ptolemy V Epiphanes (203-181 B.C.), his four-year-old son.

-11:15 He king of the north shall come and cast up a mount and shall take the strong cities.
+11:15 The king of the north shall come, and cast up a mount, and take the most fenced cities.
 This refers to the victory of Antiochus III at Sidon over the Egyptian general Scopas in 198 B.C.
 It marked the end of Ptolemaic rule in the area only much later referred to as Palestine.

 11:16 The glorious land.
 The promised land (see vv.
 41, 45; 8:9).

-11:17 Shall do upright things with him, and he shall give him a daughter.
+11:17 Upright ones with him; thus shall he do: and he shall give him the daughter.
 Cleopatra, the daughter of Antiochus III, was given in marriage to the boy king Ptolemy V.

-She shall not stand.
+She shall not stand on his side.
 Cleopatra aligned herself with the Egyptians rather than with her father.
 She sought Roman help against the attempt of Antiochus III to take coastal cities in Asia Minor controlled by the Egyptians.

-11:18 A prince shall cause him to cease his affront.
+11:18 A prince for his own behalf shall cause the reproach offered by him to cease.
 The Roman general Lucius Cornelius Scipio defeated Antiochus III in several battles and forced him to cede Asia Minor to Roman control (the Peace of Apamea; 188 B.C.).
 At this time the second son of Antiochus III, later to be known as Antiochus IV Epiphanes, was taken hostage to Rome.

-11:20 Then shall succeed in his throne.
+11:20 Then shall stand up in his estate.
 Seleucus IV Philopator (187-175 B.C.), the elder son of Antiochus III.

-A taker of taxes.
+A raiser of taxes.
 Heliodorus (see 2 Maccabees 3:7-40).